kianmeng/miss-elixir/README.md

 # Miss Elixir

-Some functions that I miss in Elixir core.
+Some functions that we miss in Elixir core.

-Miss Elixir library brings in a non-intrusive way some functions that, for different reasons, are not part of the Elixir core.
+Miss Elixir library brings in a non-intrusive way some extra functions that, for different reasons, are not part of the Elixir core.

 ## Installation